Downton Abbey Movie Review

 Mr. Molesley (Kevin Doyle), is overly enthusiastic at his opportunity to serve the King and Queen.
 Current butler Thomas Barrow (Rob James Collier) is upset when Mr. Carson returns to run the household.
 That is, until he finds a new ally in a handsome footman for the royal family, Stephen Campbell Moore.
 Meanwhile, down in the kitchen Daisy (Sophie McShera) and Mrs. Patmore (Lesley Nicol) relish a rare chance to cook for the royal family.

 Fireworks are threatened when the formidable Dowager Countess of Grantham Violet Crawley (Maggie Smith) threatens to cause a scene (while her witty remarks throughout the film are laugh-out-loud hilarious).
 BFF Isobel Crawley (Penelope Wilton) tries to keep the countess from accosting the Queen’s lady-in-waiting (Imelda Staunton).
 Staunton plays an estranged Crawley cousin, and Countess Violet wants her to name Lord Grantham as her beneficiary.

 Downton Abbey is rated PG for thematic elements, some suggestive material, and language.
-The immensely satisfying drama, directed by Michael Engler and written by Julian Fellowes, opens a wide run September 20.
+The immensely satisfying drama, is directed by Michael Engler and written by Julian Fellowes.
 This lovely film manages to wrap up a number of plot elements in only 90 minutes.
 It is a fitting finale for a well-loved television series.